© Startup Stock Photos / Pexels

 There’s a long and ever more antiquated list of rules about when to use Miss, Mrs. or Ms. in America.
 You can see the famous etiquette expert Emily Post’s rules here.
 However, for your business letters, or more likely, emails, she is very clear that “Ms.” should be the default, unless you are absolutely without a doubt positive that the woman you’re addressing has a different preference.

-Basically, miss should be used solely when referring to an unmarried woman, while Mrs. is the correct title for a married woman.
+Basically, Miss should be used solely when referring to an unmarried woman, while Mrs. is the correct title for a married woman who has taken their partner’s last name.
 Meanwhile, Ms. does not depend on marital status and can be used for all women.

-Ms. implies only that you’re addressing an adult woman, without commenting on whether she's single, married or seeing a guy she met on Bumble but still hasn't talked about what they are yet because five dates seems like too soon still even though she really likes him...
-It's often used when talking to a young unmarried woman or a young girl, and it doesn't always indicate marital status in case the woman is unmarried, divorced or something else entirely.
+Ms. implies only that you’re addressing an adult woman, without commenting on whether she's single, married or otherwise.
+It’s often used when talking to a young unmarried woman or a young girl, and it doesn't always indicate marital status in case the woman is unmarried or divorced.

 Meanwhile, you'd use Mrs. if you know that she's married.